 Can I FutureMe (verb!) other people?

-Can I change or delete a FutureMe (noun too!) that I've already written?
+Can I change a FutureMe (noun too!) that I've already written?

-I wrote mine in a non-English language and it came all scrambled.
+I wrote my letter in a non-English language a long time ago and it came all scrambled.
 Why do you Americans hate people from other countries?

 Yeah...sorry about that.
-It's a long story having to do with default language encodings of databases not quite being "international-friendly" back in 2002 when we set this up.
-But - with this new version, we have everything right so all future letters will be readable from whereever you are.
-There are web-sites that will let you convert your old letters into the language of your choice. you can read more about that at Wikipedia (scroll down for some links to converter sites).
+It's a long story having to do with (nerd talk!) the default language encodings of databases not quite being "international-friendly" back in 2002 when we set this up.
+But now we have everything right so all future letters will be readable from whereever you are.
+There are web-sites that might let you convert your old letters into the language of your choice. you can read more about that at Wikipedia (scroll down for some links to converter sites).
 Here is a good side for converting Asian characters and here's one for Cyrillic.
 Some users (thanks Abdulla!) have reported that they can recover their letters if they save the text in Notepad as Unicode and not Ansi, and then open in Word with Arabic encoding.

 What's next for FutureMe?
 I have an idea!